-- On the Window toolbar, click Model Display Options Image: Image of the Company C - Click the Members tab.
+- On the Window toolbar, click Model Display Options - Click the Members tab.
 Click the down arrow next to each list to view the available Model Display Options.

 When finished reviewing this dialog:

 Choose the Color Coded option and select Section Set as the Color Basis.
 Click OK to close the dialog and return to our model view.